Front Page › Forums › Government › Country Justice

 Discussion:

+A sparsely populated area may not have enough people present to have a full-time judge and court staff, evidence room, and so on.
 This proposal recognizes that people want to do the right thing and with limited resources they do the best they can.

-People in living in rural areas or the wilderness are trying to survive, and implementing a fully functional justice system to process criminal activity is not feasible.
-There may not be the time or the money or the people to everything.
-The handbook should contain the essentials so that when it is followed the people will accept the results.
-An appeal should focus on whether those essentials were implemented as described in the handbook, and not on whether a different outcome would have happened in an urban area.
+People in living in rural areas or the wilderness are trying to survive, and implementing a functional justice system to process alleged criminal activity is a significant effort.
+It may not be possible to implement law enforcement the same way it is done in an urban area.
+The handbook should contain the essentials of justice and due process so that when it is followed the people will accept the results.

 The government should not fault people living in rural areas or the wilderness for having less resources to implement a justice system.
 The state government needs to support the local government.
 If there’s a need to do something differently, the state government should send the people and the money to do it differently.
+In this proposal, part of that is to prepare and distribute the country justice handbook.

 -